 Living Mindfully Autistic – Mindfulness lifestyle tuition for Autistic people and their loved ones.
+An hour a week for 9 weeks.

 An easy-going, online mindfulness programme for recovery and counteracting the negative impacts of the modern world and harnessing autism as power.

-Our 9 week programme consists of 1 hour sessions in small ‘Zoom’ groups and includes a presentation and a guided meditation on a theme.
+Our 9 week programme consists of 1 hour sessions in small Zoom groups and includes a presentation and a guided meditation on a theme.
 A facilitated group conversation / Q&A session then follows, in which relevant topics are brought and shared by the participants.
 Experienced facilitators intuitively address the needs of the group in a semi-structured way, making it a suitable social setting for many autistic people.

 As a regular group and solo practice, the benefits of a strengths-focussed mindful lifestyle aims to reduce the impact of stress, isolation and fragmentation in you, as an autistic person (or a family member of autistic persons), and to live a self-aware and more fulfilling, happier life.